Chariya Nuya

 Chariya Nuya (born 25 October 1987) is a Thai racing driver currently competing in the TCR International Series and TCR Thailand Touring Car Championship.

 Racing career

 Nuya began his career in 2016 in the TCR Thailand Touring Car Championship, driving a Honda Civic TCR for Billionaire Boys Racing, he took his first victory in his first race in the series' Am class.
-For the 2017 season he stayed in the TCR Thailand Touring Car Championship, driving an updated Honda Civic Type-R TCR still run by Billionaire Boys Racing.
+For the 2017 season, he stayed in the TCR Thailand Touring Car Championship, driving an updated Honda Civic Type-R TCR still run by Billionaire Boys Racing.
 He has taken four victories so far this season.

-In August 2017 it was announced that he would race in the TCR International Series, driving a Honda Civic Type-R TCR for his TCR Thailand team Billionaire Boys Racing.
+In August 2017 it was announced that Nuya would race in the TCR International Series, driving a Honda Civic Type-R TCR for his TCR Thailand team Billionaire Boys Racing.